Master of Environmental Health and Safety

 - A certificate awarding the GSP designation

-All GSPs pay an annual renewal fee to maintain their designation.
-Once a GSP meets the requirements for the CSP certification they may submit their CSP application on line at www.bcsp.org.
-GSPs must apply for and pass the CSP examination within ten (10) years of the date the GSP is awarded.
-If a student lets their GSP expire, they will be required to apply for and pass the ASP examination before applying for the CSP.
+All GSPs pay an annual renewal fee to prevent their designation from expiring.
+Once a GSP qualifies for the CSP examination (e.g., has 4 years of professional safety experience), they may submit their CSP application online at www.bcsp.org.
+GSPs must apply for and pass the CSP examination within six (6) years of the date the GSP is awarded, after which time the GSP designation will expire.
+If a graduate lets their GSP expire, they will be required to apply for and pass the ASP examination before applying for the CSP.